eslamwael/Incorta-DevOps-Task/README.md

 ```
 1- Import necessary libraries ( psutil - datetime - csv )
 2- Get CPU utilization as percentage in the current time.
-3- Append results from "Step 2" in a csv file every time the script is run.
+3- Save and append results from "Step 2" as a csv file in /opt/ directory every time the script is run.
 4- Repeat "Steps 2 & 3" to get free memory & free disk spaces as percentages.
 ```
 Example: Getting percentages of used virtual memory in *MEM.csv* with the corresponding timestamp